-In the eighth installment of “Legends of the Game”, an article by Ken Giles on Nick Ferri appeared in the Legends Series (volume 2) commemorative program of 2002,
+In the ninety-fifth installment of “Legends of the Game”, an article by Ken Giles on Nick Ferri appeared in the Legends Series (volume 2) commemorative program of 2002,

 Here is Ken Giles article in it’s entirety…